bitPogo/kfixture/docs/src/usage/customization.md

 }
 ```

-Alternatively you can also use a ClosedRange directly:
+Alternatively you can also use a ClosedRange:

 ```kotlin
 class MySpec {